Electra Townie Go! 7D Review

 Our Analysis and Test Results

 Electra bikes produce a large range of electric and non-electric bikes for adults and children.
 Their range consists almost entirely of cruiser-style bikes with a vintage aesthetic that permeates the entire line.
 The Townie Go!
-7D is the least expensive option in their Go! line of electric models.
+7D is the least expensive option in their Go! line of electric e-bikes.
 We put this relatively no-frills electric beach cruiser up against our diverse selection of the best e-bikes on the market to see how it compares.
 While it couldn't stand up to our top-rated models, we appreciated this bike for its comfort and simple approach.

 The Townie Go!
 7D looks and rides a lot like a regular old beach cruiser.
 That's because it is a beach cruiser, just with a 250W rear hub motor and a 309Wh battery integrated into the rear cargo rack.
-While the battery and motor add a bit of weight to the bike, it rides with the casual, comfortable feel that you'd expect given its appearance.
+While the battery and motor add a bit of weight to the bike, it rides with the casual, comfortable feel that you'd expect, given its appearance.

 The Townie Go! is long and low with a very relaxed geometry.
 In fact, Electra has patented and trademarked the geometry design that they call Flat Foot Technology.
 They claim this design provides "an upright, relaxed seating position with proper leg extension that allows you to plant your feet flat on the ground whenever you want or need to."
 During testing, we found this claim to be accurate, and we could pedal with good leg extension, yet never be reaching for the ground with our feet when we came to a stop.
 Electra has done this by designing the bike with the bottom bracket/cranks further forward than usual, and it works well for this style of bike.
-It promotes a laid-back body position and easy-going riding style that we found to be very comfortable.
+It promotes a laid-back body position and easy-going riding style that we found very comfortable.

-The easy-going, cruiser style is also reflected in this bike's handling, as it feels smooth and mellow as opposed to quick and agile.
+The easy-going cruiser style is also reflected in this bike's handling, as it feels smooth and mellow as opposed to quick and agile.
 It's far from the sportiest or zippiest ride, though based on the look and design of this bike, it clearly wasn't intended to be.
 Those seeking a classic cruiser style ride will feel right at home on the Electra.
 While riding, its longer wheelbase length helps to give it excellent stability at speed and a longer turning radius.
 Short radius turns aren't this bike's forte, although it still handles relatively well at lower speeds and tighter turns.

 While the Townie Go! is a fully rigid bike, it has a comfortable and road-smoothing feel.
-The large ballon like tires have loads of air volume and help dampen vibration and smooth over rough surfaces and cracks in the pavement.
+The large, balloon-like tires have loads of air volume and help dampen vibration and smooth over rough surfaces and cracks in the pavement.
 During our range testing, we found the large cushioned cruiser bike seat to be plenty comfortable for extended periods, with a huge range of seat height adjustability to suit a broad range of rider heights (the Townie Go!
 7D also comes in a step-through version).
 The handlebar has a high rise to it and promotes a relaxed, upright body position.
 The 7-speed Shimano Tourney drivetrain worked flawlessly during testing, and the twist-grip shifter was intuitive and easy to use.
 We found the mechanical disc brakes to provide a balanced braking feel and ample power to control your speed.
 Should you ever run out of battery or simply choose to ride the Townie Go! without pedal assist, it feels quite reasonable.
 It may weigh 50 lbs, but we found it quite easy to pedal with no assistance, and you can lose several pounds by removing the battery and riding without it.

 As one of only two Class 1 e-bikes in our test selection, the Townie Go!
 7D is a bit of an outlier.
 Class 1 electric bikes produce power output only when the pedals are turning and do not have a throttle like Class 2 models.
 In order to test the Electra's range, we had to modify our throttle only test slightly.
 That said, considering its smaller 309Wh battery capacity, we came away from our range test relatively impressed.

-In order to test the range of the Townie Go!
+For the range test of the Townie Go!
 7D, we put it on its highest output setting and pedaled it with the least amount of effort we could to keep the drive unit doing the lion's share of the work.
 After 24.43 miles and 1,424 vertical feet of elevation gain, the battery was finally depleted.
 With a 14.8mph average speed, the test took an hour and 39 minutes to complete.
 Considering how little effort we put into pedaling during the test, we feel this represents the low-end of the Electra's range.
 It should be easy to travel significantly further while pedaling harder, using a lower output setting, riding on perfectly flat terrain, or all of the above.

 The Townie Go!
 7D is a Class 1 electric bicycle with a 250W rear hub motor.
 It provides three levels of pedal assist support when the rider is pedaling, and it does not have a throttle like the Class 2 competition.
 We found its delivery of power to be relatively smooth with a nice range of pedal-assist support, although its smaller 250W motor couldn't quite compete with the more powerful competition.